hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ### Custom elements

-If you need to use a custom component within an Input Group, ensure that the visual language and styling matches the primitives, or reach out the Helios team for [assistance](/about/support).
+If you need to use a custom component within an Input Group, ensure that the visual language and styling match the primitives, or contact the Design Systems Team for [assistance](/about/support).

 ## Base component